CarlOwOs/speech-to-ros/README.md

 4. **Robot Response**: The robot acknowledges your command with a playful verbal response (via ElevenLabs TTS)
 5. **Motion Execution**: The quadruped robot executes the movement using ROS 2

-This creates a natural, conversational interface for robot control, making the Go2 feel more like an interactive companion than a traditional remote-controlled device.

 ## Quick Start

 ### Prerequisites